Frequently Asked Questions

 What are the school hours?

 Students are permitted on campus at 9:05 daily.
-The doors close and the day begins with our all-school Morning Meeting at 9:20.
+The doors close and the day begins at 9:20.
 Dismissal is at 3:50 on Monday/Tuesday/Thursday/Friday and 2:20 on Wednesdays.
 The campus closes 10 minutes after dismissal, so students must be picked up promptly.

 Where do students go in the morning?

-All students start the day in the Commons each morning.
-If students walk, they enter through the double grey doors in the front of the school.
-If students ride the bus, they enter the building near the bus chute behind the school.
+All students line up outside their classrooms in the morning.
+If students walk, they may enter the campus through the gates at the North West and South East corners of the building .
+If students ride the bus, they enter the campus from the gate near the bus chute at the North West side of the school.
 We do not allow parents to enter the school with the students.
 If you are coming to volunteer or have an appointment, please ring the bell at the front door and check in at the office.

 How do I pick up my child at the end of the day?

 It is important that your child’s teacher knows the regular end of day plan for your child.
 If there are any changes to your normal plan, you must CALL THE OFFICE 2 hours prior to dismissal.
 Do not communicate any changes by email.

 Car pick-ups must follow the 2 available queues and drivers must remain in the vehicle.
 Students meet parents at the flagpole for parents that wish to park and meet in person.

 What if my child is riding a bus?

 If your child is EVER going to take a bus to/from school, it is important for them to ride from Day 1 so that they are included in our head count.
 We mark each child’s backpack with the color of their PM bus so we can ensure they come back to the correct stop.
 Parents are expected to double check the posted district bus assignments to ensure we have accurate information for your end of day plans.